-To activate a license via License Manager and obtain the corresponding key file providing functionality of Dr.Web for Linux (which includes purchasing a new license or renewing the current one) or to obtain a demo license, click Get new license.
-After that, the registration wizard opens.
-Note that the registration wizard also opens automatically when Dr.Web for Linux is first started after its installation.
+To activate a license via License Manager and obtain the corresponding key file providing functionality of Dr.Web for Linux (by purchasing a new license or renewing the current one) or to obtain a demo license, click Get new license.
+After that, the registration wizard will open.
+Note that the registration wizard also opens automatically when Dr.Web for Linux is first launched after installation.